10 Things You Need to Know Before Visiting Iceland Right Now – Updated for 2025

 Iceland Welcomes Visitors with Open Arms and No Restrictions.

-Iceland has made it clear that it is open for business, and they are welcoming visitors with open arms.
-As someone who has walked downtown on a warm summer day, I can tell you that the tourism industry here is revived and stronger than ever.
-Iceland was one of the first European countries to implement an innovative, safe system, allowing tourists to enter without confusion.
+celand has clearly signaled that it’s open for business, warmly welcoming visitors from around the world.
+Having strolled through downtown on a sunny summer day, I can confidently say that the tourism industry here is thriving more than ever.
+Iceland was among the first European nations to roll out a pioneering, secure system that allows tourists to enter smoothly and without hassle.

-This effort dates back to last winter, when Iceland was one of the first countries to open to Americans, even before the EU added the US to its “green list”.
-Their tenacity and strong desire to keep their tourism industry alive is unmatched.
-Even if the US is removed from the EU’s allowed list, it’s highly unlikely that it would affect your ability to enter Iceland.
+This initiative began last winter when Iceland opened its doors to American travelers well before the EU included the US on its “green list.”
+Their determination and commitment to sustaining tourism are truly unparalleled.
+Even if the US were to be removed from the EU’s approved list, it’s unlikely to impact your ability to visit Iceland.

 Fascinating Puffins: The Seabirds of Iceland